Mashpi Lodge – Programmes

 3-Day / 2-Night Package

-The adventure starts at around 08:30 am from one of the main hotels in Quito.
+Your adventure begins at around 8:30 a.m. shortly after being picked up from one of the main hotels in Quito.

-After been comfortably settled in your room you will be greeted by one of our naturalists who will give you an introductory talk about the cloud forest and its conservation, the activities during your stay and some helpful tips about what to wear and what to bring to the excursions.
-This talk will take place before lunch at our library and lasts around 30 minutes.
+After settling into your room, you will be greeted by one of our Naturalist Guides who will give you an introductory talk about the cloud forest, conservation efforts, activities during your stay, and some helpful tips about what to wear and what to bring along with you on the excursions.
+This talk will take place before lunch over at our library and will last about 30 minutes.

-At 15:30 we will gather together at the lobby in order to head to the Napa Trail.
+At 3:30 p.m. we will get together at the lobby in order to head out down the Napa Trail.

 Early Bird Watching